inEXASCALE/mphodlr_exp/README.md

+## mphodlr_exp

-## mphodlr_exp: Experimental code for “Mixed precision HODLR matrices”
+This is repository of the fully reproducible experimental code for the paper “Mixed precision HODLR matrices” [1].

 Download